 - increase the number of flooring technology apprentices in training; and

-- trial a new different approach to flooring technology training that can be replicated by TAFE Flooring Technology Departments throughout Australia
+- trial a blended approach to flooring technology training that can be replicated by TAFE Flooring Technology Departments throughout Australia.

 How the program operates?

-If you would like to learn more about the project, know a person who is interested in becoming a Flooring Technician or a company that is looking to employ an apprentice, please contact Nathan on mobile 0497 008 196 or email firstname.lastname@example.org
+If you would like to learn more about the project, know a person who is interested in becoming a Flooring Technician or a company that is looking to employ an apprentice, please contact Allan at the Australian Flooring Alliance on 0409 406 920 or email firstname.lastname@example.org